hindu-comm/mail_stream_indology/2014/07/Alchemy_metaphor/39__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2014-July/039671.html)

-​Just on the pitta/pīta issue, these are, from the point of view of historical phonology, alternants of the same word meaning "yellow" (cf. law of morae; Mayrhofer).
+Just on the pitta/pīta issue, these are, from the point of view of historical phonology, alternants of the same word meaning "yellow" (cf. law of morae; Mayrhofer).
 Bile, pitta, in Indian medicine, was "[yellow, pīta] bile."
 The word pīta occurs very frequently in ayurvedic sentences in